aprilxyc/asteroid-game/README.md

-# Asteroid Game 🚀
+# Asteroids 🚀

-Classic Asteroid Game I made for a FIT2102 Assignment that demonstrates functional programming.
+Asteroids Game made for a FIT2102 Assignment 1.
+This demonstrates functional programming by using observables.

+Play the game here: https://aprilxyc.github.io/asteroid-game/